vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 gco -m 'Adds new folder for posts and adds source in config.rb'
 ```

 That’s it.
 Nothing should have changed and you should see the example article as before.
-They are just stored a bit more sane.
+Storage of posts however is a lot more sane.
 What’s also cool is that if you create new articles via the command line, your new posts will get stored in **/post** automatically.
 Awesome!

 **Shell**